shijuvar/shijuvar/masterclass.md

 * Encore – Backend Development Engine

-# Modern Application Development in Go using Service Weaver
+# Modern Application Development in Go with Service Weaver
 ### *Monolith or Microservices, or Both: Building modern distributed applications in Go using Google Service Weaver*
 --------------------------------------------------------
 **Course Duration:**